Sephillips77/Sephillips77/README.md

 - 👀 I’m interested in Coding, Video Games, and Art
 - 🌱 I’m currently learning C language
 - 💞️ I’m looking to collaborate on game design projects
-- 📫 How to reach me sebphillips77@gmail.com
+- 📫 How to reach me sebastian.phillips@wsu.edu